Teaching Assistant NCC Level 1 – 32.5 hrs/week, term time only (permanent)

 GLPC-C SCP 4-5 (£18,933-£19,312 pro rata = approx £14,241-14,987 per annum)

-Oak Field School is an Outstanding Special School (Ofsted 2018, 2014, 2011) for 168 pupils aged 3-19 with a wide range of learning and physical disabilities, broadly SLD (severe learning difficulties) and PMLD (profound and multiple learning difficulties).
-This also includes some pupils with challenging behaviours linked to SLD, some pupils with ASD, and some pupils with complex health needs.
-This is a permanent full-time post, to start on Monday 19th April.
+Oak Field School is a Special School (Ofsted Outstanding 2018, 2014, 2011) for 168 pupils aged 3-19 with a wide range of learning and physical disabilities, broadly SLD (severe learning difficulties) and PMLD (profound and multiple learning difficulties).
+This includes some pupils with challenging behaviours linked to SLD, some pupils with ASD, and some pupils with complex health needs.
+This is a permanent full-time post, to start on Monday 01 November 2021.

 We are seeking a proactive, enthusiastic, and committed Teaching Assistant with a strong background/interest in the field of SEN and Disability.
 A particular interest in supporting the learning of pupils with SLD/ASD who have challenging behaviours linked to their disability would be an advantage, as would experience of supporting the learning of children and young people with PMLD.
-The school would very much welcome applications from graduates with a degree in a relevant field, who have a strong interest in/experience of this sector, and/or who might be considering a teaching career.
-Similarly, although this is an unqualified post, we would welcome applications from strong candidates who have completed, or are currently enrolled on, an NVQ3 course in Supporting Teaching and Learning (STL), or who are thinking of doing this in the future, for career progression.
+The school would very much welcome applications from graduates with a degree in a relevant field, who have a strong interest in this sector, and/or who might be considering a teaching career.
+Similarly, although this is an unqualified post, we would welcome applications from strong candidates who are currently enrolled on an NVQ3 course in Supporting Teaching and Learning (STL) or similar, or who are actively thinking of applying for this in the near future, since there will be opportunities for career progression within the school.
 If in doubt about your suitability for this post, please contact Patricia Lewis (Headteacher) before you apply, as below.

-Since Oak Field is a unique specialised educational setting within the city of Nottingham, we strongly advise that before you apply for this post you have a detailed look at our website, especially the 4-minute video, then have an informal telephone conversation with Patricia Lewis (Headteacher) to discuss this further.
-This opportunity is available between 9.30am and 5pm - please telephone the school.
+Since Oak Field is a unique specialised educational setting within the city of Nottingham, we strongly advise that before you apply for this post you have a detailed look at our website (oakfieldschool.org.uk), especially the 4-minute video and the Learning At Home tab, then have an informal telephone conversation with Patricia Lewis (Headteacher) to discuss this post further.
+This opportunity is available between 9.30am and 5pm, and we would strongly encourage you to do this, because it will support your application.

 A commitment to Safeguarding and promoting the welfare of children and young people is essential, and the successful applicant will be required to have an enhanced DBS check carried out prior to commencing employment.